ahuacate/recipes/README.md

 Eat the little fluffy bastards.

 ### 1.09 Step 10
 If you don't have a bread maker then buy one.
-Its one of those kitchen gadgets you rarely use and fills cupboard space.
+It's one of those kitchen gadgets you rarely use and fills cupboard space.
 But for making dough (forget baking bread in them) it's a dream machine.

 Or can try the inspiration of my recipe who obviously knows what they are doing [HERE](https://www.tastesoflizzyt.com/homemade-cinnamon-rolls/#wprm-recipe-container-18003)